Serggy10/15.-TFG-Thesis-Luminous-Road-Emergency-Panel/README.md

 # Description
-This folder contains my thesis memory of an illuminated road emergency panel, which can be controlled by a touchscreen and wirelessly.
+This folder contains my thesis memory of a luminous road emergency panel, which can be controlled by a touchscreen and wirelessly.
 It also contains all the code in an appendices folder.
 An abstract of the memory is the following:

 This document describes the process of improving a road emergency panel which was developed previously in the electronic technology department in the university of